tolenius/J-GAIN/README.md

 This project is licensed under the terms of the GNU General Public License v3.0, as provided with this repository.

 The table generator also applies the following open-source routines: the molecular cluster population dynamics program Atmospheric Cluster Dynamics Code (ACDC; GPL 3), and the Fortran VODE solver (In the Public Domain; IPD).
-For these programs, the original license or acknowledgement is found in the same folder where the program source code is located and must not be separated from the source code.
+For these programs, the original license or acknowledgement (if not the same as for J-GAIN) is found in the same folder where the program source code is located and must not be separated from the source code.

 ## Authors